Kyle Pitts Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 - Pitts has been the target of 44 of his team's 247 passing attempts this season, or 17.8% of the target share.

-- Pitts (eight red zone targets) has been the recipient of 21.6% of his team's 37 red zone pass attempts.
+- Pitts has seen the ball thrown his way eight times in the red zone this season, 21.6% of his team's 37 red zone pass attempts.

 - The Falcons have run 63.0% passing plays and 37.0% rushing plays this season.
 They rank 24th in the NFL in scoring.